 Felix Evers — postdoc integrating microfluidics and microscopy to better understand the malaria parasite

-Zhong Wan — PhD student combining experiment and theory to unravel mosquito-pathogen interactions
+Zhong Wan — PhD student combining experiment and computation to unravel mosquito-pathogen interactions

-Marianna Bacchi — PhD student exploring the genetics of mosquito decision making
+Marianna Bacchi — PhD student exploring mosquito decision making in heterogenous environments

-Vladyslav Kalyuzhnyy — Data Scientist combining machine learning and computer vision to understand mosquito behavior
+Vladyslav Kalyuzhnyy — Computer scientist combining machine learning and computer vision to understand mosquito behavior

 Former members